ghi-electronics/Documentation/software/tinyclr/tutorials/image-decoders.md

 ```

 ## Video playback
-Animated GIFs are not supported but [Motion JPEG](mjpeg-video.md) is supported.
+Animated GIFs are not supported but [Motion JPEG](mjpeg-video.md) will soon be supported.